Caption: Before restoration - Bampton Common

 Facts about Peat

-- Peat is a unique natural habitat that supports an important biodiversity of flora and fauna
+- Peat is a unique natural habitat that supports a wide range of nationally and internationally important flora and fauna.

-- Peat plays an important role in the hydrological cycle helping to maintain water quantity and quality, and helps in the role of flood prevention
+- Peat plays an important role in the hydrological cycle helping to maintain water quantity and quality, and helps in the role of flood prevention; water from peatlands represents 27% of the UK ecosystem service accounts.

 This is a film made by Natural England for a 5 year restoration project that has taken place at 3 sites in Cumbria.
 We were able to work on all 3 sites, pioneering innovative restoration techniques and helping to sequester carbon and other greenhouse gasses back into the bogs